 The lateral corticospinal tract is a descending neural pathway primarily concerned with motor function.
 There are separate lateral and anterior corticospinal tracts as fibres decussate at the cevicomedullary junction.

 Corticospinal fibres arise from neurons i...

-Lateral crescent sign is a useful diagnostic sign of direct inguinal hernia on CT scan, the hernia cause compression and lateral displacement of inguinal canal contents (vas deferens, testicular vessels, fat, etc.) to form a semicircle of tissue that resembles a moon crescent seen lateral to the...
+Lateral crescent sign is a useful diagnostic sign of a direct inguinal hernia on CT scan, the hernia causing compression and lateral displacement of the inguinal canal contents (ductus deferens, testicular vessels, fat, etc) to form a semicircle of tissue that resembles a moon crescent seen late...

 The lateral cuneiform is one of the tarsal bones located between the intermediate cuneiform and cuboid bones.